-$^{^{\}rm 40}$ Woollahra Council Ordinary Meeting, 11 December, 1933, pp.570-1.
+40 Woollahra Council Ordinary Meeting, 11 December, 1933, pp.570-1.

-now the pro-shop and the installation of a sauna room for the Eastern Suburbs Ruby Union Club within the dressing rooms beneath the seating.
+new internal openings between the George S. Grimley Pavilion and what is now the pro-shop and the installation of a sauna room for the Eastern Suburbs Ruby Union Club within the dressing rooms beneath the seating.
 Refer to Figure 13.